Looking 4 Myself: Background

 In 2010, Usher released his sixth studio album Raymond v.
 Raymond, with a mixed critical response and commercial success; the project went on to earn two Grammy Awards at the 2011 ceremony.
 His follow-up record was originally rumored to be titled The Shanetance and due for release on March 23, 2012, though Usher later refuted the speculation.

 While on hiatus between the release of his first EP Versus and Looking 4 Myself, Usher told AOL Music that he mainly traveled to various locations to listen to music which he "felt was really significant in terms of energy."
 Some of these locations included the Coachella Music Festival, Ibiza, Germany, Las Vegas, Miami and Southern France.
 He described some of the music as a "little bit more electronic, some of it a little bit more dance.
 Some of it, a bit more world."
-It was Australian electronic music duo Empire of the Sun that inspired Usher to produce the album's title track, with producer Rico Love, which led to the singer collaborating with producers he normally wouldn't work with or admired, such as Diplo.
+It was Australian electronic music duo Empire of the Sun that inspired Usher to produce the album's title track, with producer Rico Love, which led to the singer collaborating with producers he normally would not work with or admired, such as Diplo.
 Usher's intention for the album was one "that was not genre-specific but just experimental".
 During an episode of NBC's The Voice, Usher called the album "by far one of my most risky records ...
 I wanted to challenge myself".
 Looking 4 Myself was chosen as the album's title as it described Usher's 'musical journey'.

 RCA Records CEO Peter Edge spoke to Billboard on which two specific groups they want the album to appeal to, "By the time the album is available, Usher's collective audience will have had a chance to really sample a number of songs from the album [...] the end result will be an Usher album that appeals to his earliest fans, and people who may have never listened to or owned an Usher album before."
 Prior to the album's release, Usher was put under the management of Grace Miguel—whom he is in a relationship with—replacing Randy Phillips, who managed Usher for a short period after he split with his mother, Jonnetta Patton for a second time, in 2008.
 The cover art and track listing for both the standard and deluxe edition of the album were revealed on May 3, 2012.
 On June 4, 2012, 30-second snippets of each track were leaked on the internet.